 Recap: Donna awakens to thumping noises on the beach house deck.
 When she goes outside to investigate, she encounters Ray, who's hauling in a large load of pumpkins.
 She asks him what the hell he's doing, so he tells her it's her anniversary present.
 She reminds him that they have nothing to celebrate on account of she dumped his ass two episodes ago, but he seems unfazed by this and tells her it's a new year and therefore a new beginning.
 He asks her if she's going to the Halloween party at the After Dark, and she tells him she is.
 He offers her a ride to the club, then self-piteously points out how hard he's trying, and Donna softens and says, "I know you are."
 [Bad response, Donna.]
 He tells her he'll be at the party in case she wants to talk or dance with him, and she mutters, "We'll see."
 [Bad answer, Donna.]
 He then wishes her a happy anniversary and heads out.

 Dylan's house.
 Toni returns from a shopping trip with a bag full of Halloween stuff.
 I've noticed that Dylan is uncharacteristically upbeat whenever he's in her presence, and this scene is no exception, as he instantly becomes enthusiastic about the holiday.
 She hands him a fake skeleton to hang on the front door, and he's startled to find a tiny black kitten on his doorstep.
 He calls it "trouble" just as Toni rushes over and coos over it.
-She picks it up and tells Dylan she's the perfect Halloween pet...and Dylan weakly objects, but to no avail since it's pretty clear that this woman already has him by the short and curlies.
+She picks it up and tells Dylan she's the perfect Halloween pet...and Dylan weakly objects, but to no avail since it's pretty clear that this woman already has him wrapped around her finger.

 Beach house.
-Clare's toying with a deck of tarot cards, and Donna and Kelly tease her about her future romantic relationship with Steve and whether or not they're ever going to hit the sheets.
+Clare is toying with a deck of tarot cards, and Donna and Kelly tease her about her future romantic relationship with Steve and whether or not they're ever going to hit the sheets.
 Blech.

 Elsewhere in the Student Union, Steve joins Clare at her table to discuss their near-doink.
 He tells her it's probably a good thing it didn't happen 'cause he had nightmares about it all week.
 Ouch.
 Clare masks her hurt feelings by snarking about his many shortcomings...and when Steve gets up and leaves, she reaches into her bag, pulls out the tarot card entitled "The Lovers", and rips it up.